sib-swiss/first-steps-with-python-training/README.md

 The data used in the practicals can be found in the data [`notebooks/data`](notebooks/data/) folder, and solutions codes can be found in the [`notebooks/solutions/`](notebooks/solutions/) folder (NB: micro-exercises do not have a correction).

+## citation

+If you use/reuse this material, please cite as:
+Robin Engler, Wandrille Duchemin, & Orlin Topalov.
+(2022, May 12).
+Course material First steps with Python in Life Sciences.
+Zenodo. https://doi.org/10.5281/zenodo.6541379